EU leaders unite for war memorial before Juncker battle

 But Britain's friends in the EU said they would work hard to make sure it remained a member despite the rift over Juncker.

-"We’re all now responsible for whether the United Kingdom can stay inside the European Union," said Swedish Prime Minister Fredrik Reinfeldt, who initially sided with Cameron.
+"We’re all now responsible for whether the United Kingdom can stay inside the European Union," said Swedish Prime Minister Fredrik Reinfeldt, who initially sided with Cameron but backed down when it became clear Juncker had the numbers.
 "I'll do whatever I can for Britain to stay inside the European Union."

-The UK Independence Party, which advocates withdrawal from the bloc, won the most British seats in European elections last month, pushing Cameron's Conservatives into third place.
+The UK Independence Party, which advocates withdrawal from the bloc, won most seats in European elections in Britain last month, pushing Cameron's Conservatives into third place.

+British officials acknowledged Cameron faces defeat but said he was determined to take a stand of principle against the parliament effectively imposing a candidate on national leaders.

-Juncker, 59, was the leading candidate of the centre-right European People's Party which topped last month's EU poll, in which each of the mainstream political blocs fielded a lead candidate, or "Spitzenkandidat", for the Commission presidency.
+Juncker, 59, was the leading candidate of the center-right European People's Party which topped last month's poll, in which each of the mainstream political families fielded a so-called "Spitzenkandidat" for the Commission presidency.

-Opinion polls show the British public, which will vote in a parliamentary election a year from now, supports Cameron's refusal to compromise and a majority believes he is showing strength by standing up to Europe, despite his isolation.
+Opinion polls show the British public support Cameron's refusal to compromise and believe he is showing strength by standing up to Europe, despite his isolation.

-However, Friday's expected clash is bound to leave a bitter taste, complicating Britain's relations with the next Commission chief at a time when Cameron has promised to renegotiate its relationship with the EU before holding an in/out referendum on British membership in 2017, provided he is re-elected.
+However, Friday's expected clash is bound to leave a bitter taste, complicating Britain's relations with the next Commission chief at a time when Cameron has promised to renegotiate its relationship with the EU before holding an in/out referendum on British membership in 2017, provided he is re-elected next year.

-"Cameron has lost a lot of goodwill with this behaviour, even among leaders like Merkel who want to help him keep the UK in Europe," a senior EU diplomat said.
+"Cameron has lost a lot of goodwill with this behavior, even among leaders like Merkel who want to help him keep the UK in Europe," a senior EU diplomat said.

 "The EU is built on compromise and it's hard to help someone who refuses to compromise," he said.